last9/opentelemetry-examples/ruby/rails-api/README.md

 OTEL_EXPORTER_OTLP_HEADERS="Authorization=<BASIC_AUTH_HEADER>"
 ```

-5. Run the Ruby on rails application:
+5. Run the Ruby on Rails application:

 ```bash
 bin/rails server
 ```

 6. Once the server is running, you can access the application at
    `http://localhost:3000` by default.
-Where you can make CRUD operations.
-The
-   API endpoints are:
+The API endpoints are:

 - GET `/api/v1/users` - Get all users
 - GET `/api/v1/users/:id` - Get a user by ID